4

 On the average workday, office employees juggle their time between admin tasks, miscellaneous work and getting their 'actual' work done.
 With an OKRs dashboard, it becomes easier to see how tasks contribute toward wider goals.
 This increases engagement and helps people effectively manage their time, avoid distractions and stay motivated.

 With OKR visualisation tools, you have a better understanding of your performance.
-The OKR dashboard can show you how far you are from achieving your goals in a simple way.
-You can just glance at a progress chart to understand if you're on track or in a risky situation.
+The OKR dashboards can show you how far you are from achieving your goals in a simple way.
+You can just glance at an OKR chart to understand if you're on track or in a risky situation.
 Teams are constantly challenged to find new ways to improve and complete tasks more efficiently.

 Using OKR dashboards to create transparency based on shared goals will improve collaboration.
 Your OKRs dashboard can help you see areas that need improvement without having to comb through a dozen of spreadsheets.
 If your Net Confidence Score or outcomes progress is consistently off-track, you may need to improve productivity or set more realistic goals.
 You'll see your progress, key metrics and reminders about check-ins.
 Transparency is levelled up by keeping everything above board.